Pt 32: My Mama Esther LeBaron Spencer, the Mexico-LeBarons, and Mental Illness

 I also heard one of G.G.
 Maud’s daughter-in-laws say the same type of comments about what Maud had told her about Ervil, in various conversations over the years:

 “Basically, that mental illness ran in the McDonald family.
 And that she had been concerned about Ervil because of her father’s mental health struggles, and the fact that Ervil reminded her of her father more than any of her other sons.
 [She said] ‘He was handsome like her father.’
-Or ‘He had a charismatic personally and a way with words.’
+Or ‘He had a charismatic personality and a way with words.’
 If I’m not mistaken her father was rather tall, too [like her son Ervil].

 “I don’t particularly think uncle Ervil looked like great-great-grandfather Wesley, either, but she may have recognized mannerisms and perhaps his walk or the way he talked etc. as being like her father.
 Often, I think the way my children act reminds me more of their grandparents and great grandparents, than the way they look.